 The secret to a fluffy omelet is to separate the whites from the yolks.

-To prepare a fluffy omelet start by whisking the yolks until they are light yellow in color.
+To prepare the omelet start by whisking the yolks until they are light yellow in color.
 Next, beat the whites until they are approximately triple in size and medium stiff peaks form.
 Use a rubber spatula to gently fold the yolks into the whites.
 Fold the mixture until it is lightened in color and fully incorporated.

 If separating the eggs seems like too much of a hassle, you can simply beat whole eggs until they are light yellow in color and frothy.
 The key is to overly beat the eggs and incorporate air into the mixture.
 While the whole egg method won’t produce as fluffy of an omelet, it will still produce a lighter, fluffier omelet.

-What makes an omelet fluffy?
+What makes an omelet super fluffy?

 There are two things that make an omelet fluffy – separating the eggs and whipping the egg whites until medium stiff peaks form.
-To keep an omelet fluffy, do not add vegetables or meats to the egg mixture before cooking.
+To keep an omelet light and fluffy, do not add vegetables or meats to the egg mixture before cooking.
 Make sure your fillings are cooked and add them to the omelet when it is almost done cooking and just before folding.

 Why is my omelet rubbery?